sanity-io/sanity-plugin-dashboard-widget-netlify/README.md

 `title` - Override the widget default title

 `sites[]` - Your Netlify sites to show deploys for
-  - `siteId`- The Netfliy API id of your site
+  - `apiIdId`- The Netfliy API id of your site
   - `buildHookId` - The id of a build hook you have created for your site within the Netlify administration panel (see *Settings > Continous Deployment*).
-  - `name` - Override the site name from Netlify API
+  - `title` - Override the site name with a custom title
+  - `name` - The Netlify site name

 ## Developing on this module